CallMeGreg/gh-secret-scanning/README.md

 gh secret-scanning verify -e github --url my-github-server.com --limit 10 --provider slack --show-secret --csv --verbose
 ```

-Also, optionally create issue in any repository that contains a valid secret using the `--create-issues` (`-i`) flag:
+Also, optionally create an issue in any repository that contains a valid secret by using the `--create-issues` (`-i`) flag:
 ```
 gh secret-scanning verify -e github --url my-github-server.com --create-issues
 ```